 Operational Months: All year round.

 Age Suitability: Adults & children over 7 years old – guests under 18 must be accompanied by an adult.

 Location: Mae Wang, South of Chiang Mai, Northern Thailand.

 Nearest Airport: Chiang Mai (CNX) – we recommend you stay in Chiang Mai city the night before your visit.
 Please note that we cannot collect you from Chiang Mai Airport – only from your Chiang Mai city hotel / guesthouse.

 Booking Details: Bookings close at 5pm (GMT+7) on the day before the date of your tour if made in person at our office or 24 hours in advance if booking online.
 A 30% non-refundable deposit is required to secure your booking.
 The balance should be paid at our Chiang Mai office by 8pm on the day before your tour.

 This project is owned by Nikorn, who used to work at Elephant Nature Park for many years and Pa Udon, who inherited a large area of land from his grandfather, and in the past, used to run an elephant trekking camp in the area.
-They joined the 'Saddle Off' project in February 2018 and Karen Elephant Serenity is now home to three elephants enjoying a better life in their retirement from elephant riding.
-The herd currently includes Kham Suk, a 40 year old pregnant female, Kham Noy, a 35 year old female and Som Wang, a 32 yr old male.
+They joined the 'Saddle Off' project in February 2018 and Karen Elephant Serenity is now home to a small herd of elephants enjoying a better life in their retirement from elephant riding.
+The herd includes Mae Kham Suk, a 40 year female who gave birth in March to a healthy baby girl, named Heng Heng as well as Kham Noy, a 35 year old female, who has become the the nanny.
 Since joining the project the elephants have the opportunity to interact and forage together and consequently have become more relaxed, healthier, and have put on weight.
 To provide for the elephants, tall grass is grown at the project and they buy fruit and vegetables from local farmers.